sigurdkampevold/media_mood/index.markdown

 The differences are significant.
 The amount of positive quotations in sports newspapers and celebrity magazines clearly surpasses the amount in the daily newspapers, having average compound scores of $0.27$ and $0.17$ versus $0.14$ respectively.
 This might be reasonable, as daily newspaper should cover all the suffering in the society, while sports newspapers might focus on victorious athletes.

-However, it seems safe to conclude that if you are getting influenced by what you read in the media: Put away your newspapers and start reading some gossip!
+However, it seems safe to conclude that if you are getting influenced by what you read in the media: Put away your newspapers and start reading some sports news!

 <div
   class="page__hero--overlay"